Bonita Zarrillo: Climate

 Zarrillo opposes the Trans Mountain pipeline expansion project, stating the need for urgent climate action.
 Zarrillo highlighted the importance of transitioning away from fossil fuels, and her view that the city of Coquitlam did not need a secondary pipeline running through the city to deliver an additional 900,000 barrels of oil.
 Zarrillo stated the proposed expansion was "unreasonable and unrealistic based on what the future needs to look like.”
 As a member of Coquitlam's City Council, she put forth a motion for the city of Coquitlam to apply, joining the neighboring city of Port Moody, to be an intervenor during the National Energy Board hearings regarding the issue.
-The motion was subsequently unanimously endorsed by the City Council.
+Subsequently, the council endorsed the motion unanimously.

 Housing

 Zarrillo's work as a councillor focused on the issues of housing affordability.
-Zarrillo stated that of the available housing inventory, too much was going towards luxury homebuyers, highlighting the plan for half a million units of affordable housing offered by the NDP.
+Zarrillo said that of the available housing inventory, too much was going towards luxury homebuyers, highlighting the plan for half a million units of affordable housing offered by the NDP.
 To alleviate the housing crisis, Zarrillo proposed the construction of purpose-built housing, either through housing cooperatives, or exemptions on the GST to housing developers and potential renovators.
 She discussed displacement of homeowners as a direct result of a lack of housing affordability and as a visible result of the housing crisis within the local community.